Adverse circumstances affecting student cohorts

 If you experience adverse group circumstances, such as an incident affecting an exam, a Field Board has the authority to consider their potential impact when it meets to confirm module marks.
 The Board can be alerted to these matters following a request from staff, students enrolled on the module or from reports received from examination invigilators.

 If you feel that you have experienced adverse group circumstances, please provide details in writing to the designated person responsible for the module.

 You must submit your report at least five working days before your Field Board or single tier exam board meets.
 View dates for Field Board meetings in the Academic Year Calendar 2019–20.

 The Board has discretion to consider submissions received after this date, provided they are received before the Board meeting – but this isn’t guaranteed.

 Adverse circumstances which can be dealt with through other policies or procedures

 The University may be able to deal with some adverse circumstances at the time they arise through our existing policies, procedures and protocols.
 For example, a known material irregularity affecting an individual or student group or an acknowledged exceptional incident such as the death of a student or a critical systems failure.

-In such cases, there will be no requirement for you to make your own personal circumstances submission.
+In such cases, there will be no requirement for you to make your missed assessment or exceptional removal of a mark submission.